sidi34308/sidi34308/README.md

 - Translated design concepts into interactive and user-friendly interfaces using HTML, CSS, and JavaScript.
 - Conducted code reviews and optimizations to enhance website performance and responsiveness.

-### Graphic Designer
-#### Student Affairs Department, Qatar University | Mar.
-2023 – Present
-- Designed diverse visual assets such as logos, brochures, and digital advertisements for prominent events hosted by Qatar University's Student Affairs Department.
-- Spearheaded the redesign of the center's website, significantly enhancing its visual appeal and user experience.
-- Fostered close collaboration with stakeholders to grasp their brand identity and goals, subsequently transforming their vision into impactful designs.

 ## Education

 - **Bachelor of Science in Computer Science**
   Qatar University | Doha, QA | 2021-current

-## Volunteering Experience

-- 2022: Volunteered for FIFA World Cup Qatar 2022; as accreditation volunteer
-- 2022: Volunteered for Qatar Olympic Museum; as a Guide

-## Languages

-- Arabic (native)
-- English (fluent)
-- French (elementary)

 ## Let's Connect!